-Additionally, international carriers and many domestic LTLs have already adopted this technology, using it to double check the size of the shipments they carry.
+Additionally, international carriers and many domestic LTLs have already adopted this technology, using it to double-check the size of the shipments they carry.
 When measurements supplied by a forwarder differ from those obtained by the carrier’s dimensioner, the forwarder or shipper will be billed for the difference.
 No matter which company, shipper or forwarder, ultimately picks up the tab, damage will be done in the form of an unexpected charge or an avoidable strain on the business relationship.

-Perhaps the largest benefit automated dimensioning provides forwarders, and by extension the shippers who choose them, is protection from exactly these kinds of audits.
+Perhaps the largest benefit automated dimensioning provides forwarders, and by extension, the shippers who choose them is protection from exactly these kinds of audits.
 In fact, forwarders who have switched to automated dimensioning have reported far fewer re-bills as a result of poorly or inaccurately measured freight.

 A faster process yielding better results

 In a traditional forwarding operation, it might take two employees (one forklift operator, and another staff member) a little more than a minute to measure, weigh and photograph each shipment by hand.
-Not to mention the extra time needed to enter that information into a back-office system error free.
+Not to mention the extra time needed to enter that information into a back-office system error-free.

-Alternatively, a forklift operator using a pallet dimensioner can complete this entire process by themselves in just few seconds.
+Alternatively, a forklift operator using a pallet dimensioner can complete this entire process by themselves in just a few seconds.
 This saves time, eliminates the possibility of inaccurate measurements and transposition errors, and frees up the second employee for more important work.